roboticslab-uc3m/xgnitive/programs/drl/documentation/How-to-rllab.md

 )
 ```

 This part of the code corresponds with the initialisation of the algorithm.
-This will be further explained in section **missing reference.**
+This will be further explained in section **How to define the algorithm.**

 What we can conclude is that in order to implement our own DRL program we need to define three major parts: